 The physical evidence of Jesus’ resurrection is exhibited in part 1 of today's concluding text of Luke's detailed gospel.
-The two disciples whom Jesus intercepted on the road to Emmaus (see last week's summary) couldn't wait to return to tell the good news to their brethren in Jerusalem.
+The two disciples whom Jesus intercepted on the road to Emmaus (presented in last week's summary of 24:13–35) couldn't wait to return to tell the good news to their brethren in Jerusalem.
 Immediately after they'd recognized Jesus and he disappeared, they rushed back to the disciples.
 But they weren't able to get their words out because Jesus had already appeared to Peter, who later told them that Jesus was indeed alive.
 Thus, the two disciples first heard of the certainty of Jesus’ resurrection from their peers.
 The best they could do now was simply to add their own testimony to the same truth that Jesus had really risen from the dead and they believed it.

 Or so it seemed.
 But when Jesus actually appeared, it was clear that their “belief” in his resurrection was insufficient.
 Jesus’ first words to this group were, “Peace be with you” (v.
 36), however, they didn't respond in peace.
 They were “startled” and “frightened,” Luke tells us (v.
 37).
 Why weren't they overjoyed?
 The Greek for “startled” suggests that the disciples were “caught off guard,” as though they never expected to see Jesus.
 If he was really alive, as they professed, why would his appearance be such a shock?
 If Jesus had greeted everyone with a “peace” pronouncement, why were they troubled?
 Apparently, the disciples believed in ghosts and thought Jesus to be one.